 Distil your shared content down to its emotional essence and come up with several unique and compelling headlines that will generate interest.
 Then, try sharing the story using your headlines and determine which headline generates the most click-throughs.
 After a few weeks or months of doing this, you’ll have an idea of what type of headline generates curiosity in your audience and you will be able to replicate what’s working to get more click-throughs with less effort.
 This intelligence will also pay dividend for the headlines of your own content.

 Many folks share content without taking the extra step of keyword optimizing it.
-However, if you want to get more attention to your website or blog when curating content, you must use SEO tactics.
+However, if you want to get more attention to your website or blog when curating content, you must use SEO tactics similar to blogging for SEO purposes.
 Use keyword tools like Wordstream to identify trending keywords, and then tailor your post and headlines to be keyword-rich.
 The same approach works equally well for utilizing trending and popular hashtags in your content curation when you publish.

 8. Use the right tools